 Art of STEM

-A panel of judges from across campus will determine winners of this friendly competetion (no prizes) based on aesthetic impact, communication, and innovation.
+This competition was open to current UGA Graduate and Undergraduate students only.
+All majors.
+Entries are limited to one per student.
+This competition is currently limited to still visual art, i.e., photographs, illustrations, graphics.
+A panel of judges from across campus determined winners of this friendly competetion (no prizes) based on aesthetic impact, communication, and innovation.

 Below are some submissions from the previous Art of STEM competition in 2017, you can find the full submissions and winners here.